MarcelDurgante/skills-app-main/README.md

  - Step through the code
  - Inspect variables
  - Use logpoints to log messages without stopping the code and auto attach to a process for debugging

+ ## Debugging the frontend
+ - Debugging JavaScript in the browser
+ - Chrome DevTools
+ - Different parts of Chrome DevTools